Obesity and Metabolic Health Lab

 Prospective Students

-Undergraduate students interested in getting research experience in the areas of obesity, NAFLD, and Alzheimer's in the Obesity and Metabolic Health Laboratory, please contact Dr. Vijay Hegde.
+Undergraduate students interested in gaining research experience, please contact Dr. Vijay Hegde.

-Graduate students interested in pursuing a Master's or Doctoral degree in Nutritional Sciences in Obesity and Metabolic Health Laboratory, please contact Dr. Nikhil Dhurandhar or Dr. Vijay Hegde.
+Graduate students interested in pursuing a Master's or Doctoral degree in Nutritional Sciences, please contact Dr. Nikhil Dhurandhar or Dr. Vijay Hegde.

 Overview